Girgias/intersection-types/README.md

 ### Variance

-Intersection types follow the existing variance rules:
+Intersection types follow standard PHP variance rules that are already used for inheritance and type checking:

   * Return types are covariant (child must be subtype).
   * Parameter types are contravariant (child must be supertype).